libralibra/UK_Teaching/Uni/Falmouth/COMP712/workshops/pathfinding_BFS_DFS/pathfinding.md

 - Complete the implementation of `BFS` algorithm in `bfs.py`.
 Again, you only need to make sure the `self.path` list has bee filled by `Cell` objects from the start to the end.
 Make use of the `parent` data field of the `Cell` class.
 - **§** Run the `demo_bfs.pyc` with extra input parameters and compare the results.
 Think about where the differences come from.
-  - `python demo_bfs.pyc 1`: which make the `BFS` search towards the target.
+  - switch <kbd>V</kbd>: which make the `BFS` search towards the target.
-  - `python demo_bfs.pyc 2`: which randomly explore the surrounding area rather than searching by following a fixed order.
+  - switch <kbd>R</kbd>: which randomly explore the surrounding area rather than searching by following a fixed order.
 - Try to implement these two behaviour in your code.

 > **RECALL**: